lovelygregorio/weathertopapp/README.md

 -------------------------------------------
 Project Overview

-WeatherTops is a Node.js and express web application that allows users to create and manage personal weather stations, view real0time weather data, track 24 hours and access 5-day forecasts.
+WeatherTops is a Node.js and express web application that allows users to create and manage personal weather stations, view real-time weather data, track 24 hours and access 5-day forecasts.

 It integrates the OpenWeatherMap API to fetch live data such as temperature ,wind speed, pressure and conditions, and display them beautifully with weather icons and charts.

 ------------------------------------------------------------

 Features:
 - Add and Manage Weather Stations
 - Live Weather Data from OpenWeatherMap API
 - Auto-Generate weather reports
 - Simple 24 Hour (3hourly) Trend Graphs